vsrinivas/fuchsia/CONTRIBUTING.md

 `done` is the most common issue action, though any workflow action can be indicated in this way.

+Issue actions take place when the relevant commit becomes visible in a Gerrit branch, with the exception that commits under refs/changes/ are ignored.
+Usually, this means the action will happen when the commit is merged to master, but note that it will also happen if a change is uploaded to a private branch.

 *Note*: Fuchsia's issue tracker is not open to external contributors at this time.

 ## Cross-repo changes

 Changes in two or more separate repos will be automatically tracked for you by Gerrit if you use the same topic.

 ### Using jiri upload
 Create branch with same name on all repos and upload the changes